5 Secrets for Finding Joy in Life

 “What things do you do regularly that bring you joy?”

-I kind a looked at her blankly because I couldn’t think of a single thing!
+I kind of looked at her blankly because I couldn’t think of a single thing!

 The only thing that came to mind was working.
 It was amazing to realize how much of my self-worth was tied up in my career and business.